 The executive director of Residential Living and Student Conduct or designee directs the efforts of Students, faculty, and staff Conduct Board members in matters involving student behavior.

 - Supervising, training, and advising the Conduct Board members.

 - Maintaining all student conduct records.

 - Collecting and disseminating research and analysis concerning student conduct.

 - Submitting quarterly statistical reports, reporting the number of cases referred to the office, the number of cases resulting in disciplinary action, and the range of sanctions imposed.

 The Conduct Review Process

-The Office of Student Conduct and Community Standards shall meet on an annual basis with members of the Conduct Board and other members of the University community, such as the Assistant Dean of Residential Living, Vice President for Public Safety, Senior Vice Provost for Academic Affairs, and/or other appropriate University constituents.
-Together, this group shall make recommendations to the Vice President, Dean of Student Life concerning improvements and revisions to the conduct process, standards of conduct, and sanctions.
+RLSC shall meet on an annual basis with members of the Conduct Board and other members of the University community, such as the vice president for Public Safety, senior vice provost for Academic Affairs, and/or other appropriate University constituents.
+Together, this group shall make recommendations to the vice president and dean of Student Life concerning improvements and revisions to the conduct process, standards of conduct, and sanctions.